Smart cities: the road to inclusion?

 Inclusiveness is embedded in the London Smart City Strategy, but there is still room for improvement.

-The results of a study of the strategy indicate that spatial inclusion is the major focus of the London smart city policy.
+A study of the strategy indicates that spatial inclusion is the major focus of the London smart city policy.
 A variety of assistive technologies promote inclusive housing, transport and health management systems.

 Improving citizen engagement through collaborations, increased transparency, and measures for preventing data misuse and misinterpretation will boost inclusiveness.